nuuuwan/news_lk3_data/README.md

 He received the appointment letter from the party leader, entrepreneur Dilith Jayaweera, at the MJP head office in Colombo.

 In a statement, Dilith Jayaweera emphasised the significance of the moment for the MJP, saying: “Today has become an important juncture for our party.
 Brother Dilum Amunugama joins us today as the national organiser of our party.”

+In a post on ‘X’ (formerly Twitter), Mr. Jayaweera said: “I warmly welcome Former Minister and Parliamentarian Dilum Amunugama as the National Organiser of the Mawbima Janatha Party.”

+“We are preparing for our next battle at the general election!”

+I warmly welcome Former Minister and Parliamentarian Dilum Amunugama @amunugama_dilum as the National Organiser of the Mawbima Janatha Party.
+We are preparing for our next battle at the general election! pic.twitter.com/vk2E2xmjaV

 ◼️